axkum10/gRPC_xDS/README.md

 This repository provides a control plane (xDS server) and example gRPC client and server.
 The intent of creating this repository is to provide a working example of XDS with capabilities like:

 a.
-Dynamic discovery - gRPC server registration
+Dynamic discovery - gRPC server registration.

 b.
 Management of resources.

 c.
-Static loading of service provider (aka gRPC server)
+Static loading of service provider (aka gRPC server).

 d.
-And more (refer Service_Discovery folder)
+And more (refer Service_Discovery folder).

-I will keep updated files and notes.
+I will keep updating this repo with new xDS capabilities

 1. High Level View